logseq/docs/db-version.md

 * `Extends`: Use this to allow the tag to inherit properties from one or more parent tags.
 This defaults to the `Root Tag` which doesn't have any properties.
 * `Tag Properties`: These tag properties are inherited by every node that uses the tag.
 Drag one above or below the other to sort them.
 These properties will then display sorted on the tagged node.
+* `Enable bidirectional properties` - Enable this so that a tag's properties of type :node become bidirectional.
+For example, say we enable bidirectionality on a `#Book` tag with an `author` property.
+When going on a book's author page, a `Books` bidirectional property will display.
+By default the bidirectional title is a tag's name pluralized.
+To customize this title, set the `Bidirectional property title` on the bidirectional tag e.g. `#Book`.

 ### Tagged Node